metamn/react/content/blog/on-design-sytems/index.md

 ### Somenage

-Let's call this example system Somenage, from _some_ and _nage_ (Japanese for _throw_), depicting the attempts, trials and erros, to structure something complex.
+Let's call this example system Somenage, from _some_ and _nage_ (Japanese for _throw_), depicting the attempts, trials and errors, to structure something complex.

 The **purpose** is clear: A tool for building interactive design websites.